Last updated: 04/2/2019

 Did you know that only 11.2 percent of the Americans who needed treatment for a drug or alcohol addiction received care in 2009?
 A big reason that so few people who needed help received it was a difficulty accessing health care coverage.
 That is no longer the case.

 These changes and many of the others in the Affordable Care Act have had an impact on your AmeriHealth benefits, but what are those impacts exactly?
 You are still probably wondering how much coverage you can expect for your drug and alcohol rehabilitation.
 The questions answered in the following post are very common ones and they should provide you with a good jumping off point.
-For more specific information about your exact policy coverage, call our insurance experts at 800-654-0987 today.

 Does AmeriHealth Cover Drug and Alcohol Addiction Treatment?

 First, you need to understand that there are many types of treatment for drug and alcohol addiction.
 These include: